scalableinternetservices/ucsb_website/_slide_src/11_rdbms_scaling.md

 ---

-# At Appfolio
+# At AppFolio

 ## High usage of sharding

 * Each customer's data is stored in separate logical database.
-* Those logical databases can be moved between distinct phyicsal database servers as needed.
+* Those logical databases can be moved between distinct physical database servers as needed.

 ## Medium use of SOA